 Here’s what to say instead: What foods are her favorite?
 Maybe I can give you some new ideas of ways to prepare them that she might like.

-Autism is an excuse for bad behaviorsNicole Fornabaio/Rd.com, enterlinedesign/shutterstockAutism is a clinically diagnosed disorder.
+Autism is a clinically diagnosed disorder.
 Many parents of children on the spectrum may explain certain negative behaviors, like aggression or meltdowns, as autistic behaviors, because they absolutely are.
 It doesn’t mean that they are trying to downplay their severity, though.
 It’s easy for parents to feel helpless when it comes to challenging behaviors in children on the spectrum.
 Dr. Hagerty explains that seemingly simple, every day tasks for other children can be extremely challenging for those on the spectrum.
 “Parents should choose their battles.
-Avoiding the word ‘bad’ and sticking to the word ‘fair,’ instead, will save a lot of energy for both the child and the family."
-Here's what to say instead: I've heard that autism can present a lot of challenging behaviors.
-If you ever want to vent, I'm here.
+Avoiding the word ‘bad’ and sticking to the word ‘fair,’ instead, will save a lot of energy for both the child and the family.”

 Socialization is a touchy subject for many autism parents.
 Although they know the importance of socialization for autistic individuals, it can be heartbreaking to witness a child’s struggles with socialization.
 It’s just not as simple as giving the child more socialization opportunities.
 Hess says that autistic individuals typically enter into social groups led by therapists.
 These groups give social opportunities, while allowing the therapist and other participants to guide individuals to pick up on important social cues and use proper social techniques within a group.
 It’s all about giving those on the spectrum opportunities for navigating social scenarios, but doing so at their own pace so as not to overwhelm them by triggering anxiety.
 Read what it’s like to live with crippling anxiety.

 Parents of children on the spectrum are well aware of the consequences of their children’s behaviors.
 But, it takes time to address those behaviors due to underlying health conditions that so often come along with the disorder.
 Dr. Janet Lintala, author of The Un-Prescription for Autism: A Natural Approach for a Calmer, Happier, and More Focused Child, and founder of Autism Health, is an autism mom herself.
 Lintala explains, “Our autistic children aren’t giving us a hard time, they are having a hard time, and more understanding of how overwhelming their world can be is needed.”
 According to Lintala, there are a vast number of therapies available that can help children on the spectrum, and their parents, work through negative behaviors, like Applied Behavior Analysis, cognitive behavior therapy, and social role-playing.
 However, it can be a long process, especially when many sensory issues often have to be addressed before other therapies can begin to make progress.
-Here's what to say instead: What do her therapists think about her progress?
-Have they suggested anything new to try?

 Lintala admits that, as the mother of a child on the spectrum, this type of comment not only makes her feel awkward, but it makes her embarrassed for the person saying it too.
 As a clinician, she handles these types of comments very sincerely, and uses it as a teaching opportunity: “I keep my voice calm and non-judgmental, and ask a simple question like, ‘What were you expecting?’ or ‘What do you think autism looks like?’
 This leads to a sincere exploration of their concept of autism, and gives me the opportunity to gently break down stereotypes.”
 Lintala says that new breakthroughs in genetics are revealing that, perhaps, those on the spectrum are simply just on one side of the “normal” spectrum, with a wide range of health issues that present the challenges we see in autistic individuals.
 In other words, there is no true definition of “normal,” and there is also no reason to ever consider a person on the spectrum as anything but.